honghong1012/Midterm/README.md

 - turn the orphan block handler into iteratively
 - not yet tested

+8:37 Nov 9
+- fix bugs(worker.rs)
+- adjust the mining rate in ubuntu (blockchain.rs)
+- not yet measured the size of blocks

 ## Acknowledgement
 We thank Professor Pramod Viswanath and Xuechao Wang for developing these course projects and for sharing their repository.